helm/charts/stable/percona-xtradb-cluster/README.md

 ## Persistence

-The [Percona XtraDB Cluster DockerHub image](https://hub.docker.com/r/percona/percona-xtradb-cluster/) image stores the MySQL data and configurations at the `/var/lib/mysql` path of the container.
+The [Percona XtraDB Cluster DockerHub image](https://hub.docker.com/r/percona/percona-xtradb-cluster/) stores the MySQL data and configurations at the `/var/lib/mysql` path of the container.

 By default, an emptyDir volume is mounted at that location.